-- (9) one current member of the Senate selected from the Joint Legislative
+(8) one current member of the Senate selected from the Committee on Appropriations or the Committee on Judiciary, appointed by the Committee on Committees.

-Justice Oversight Committee, appointed by the Committee on Committees. - (c) Powers and duties.
-The Coordinated Justice Reform Advisory Council shall: - (1) review and provide data-driven recommendations for the priorities and appropriations necessary to support a unified and collaborative State approach in accordance with subsection (a) of this section; - (2) review all relevant government appropriations, reauthorizations, and allocations made during the most recent fiscal year; - (3) consult with Department of Mental Health; the Department of State's Attorneys and Sheriffs; the Office of the Defender General; the Parole Board; the Office of the Child, Youth, and Family Advocate; the Vermont Network Against Domestic and Sexual Violence; the Racial Disparities in the Criminal and Juvenile Justice System Advisory Panel; individuals with lived experience in the criminal justice system recommended by the American Civil Liberties Union of Vermont; and community justice entities that receive State funding for programs and services employing restorative justice principles on the potential uses and priorities of funding in accordance with subsection (a) of this section;
+(c) Powers and duties.
+The Coordinated Justice Reform Advisory Council shall:

+(1) Review and provide data-driven recommendations for the priorities and appropriations necessary to support a unified and collaborative State approach in accordance with subsection (a) of this section.

+(2) Review all relevant government appropriations, reauthorizations, and allocations made during the most recent fiscal year.

+(3) Consult with Department of Mental Health; the Department of State's Attorneys and Sheriffs; the Office of the Defender General; the Parole Board; the Office of Racial Equity; the Office of the Child, Youth, and Family Advocate; the Vermont Network Against Domestic and Sexual Violence; and community justice entities that receive State funding for programs and services employing restorative justice principles on the potential uses and priorities of funding in accordance with subsection (a) of this section.

-(4) consistent with subsection (a) of this section, consider opportunities and make recommendations to establish a sustainable planning and funding structure to administer State and local community-based programs and services and modern data collection systems; and
+(4) Consistent with subsection (a) of this section, consider opportunities and make recommendations to establish a sustainable planning and funding structure to administer State and local community-based programs and services and modern data collection systems.

-- (5) on or before September 1, 2023 and annually thereafter, recommend to the Commissioner of Corrections the appropriate allocation of not more than \$900,000.00 from the Justice Reinvestment II line item of the Department of Corrections' budget for the upcoming fiscal year to support community-based programs and services, related data collection and analysis capacity, and other initiatives in accordance with subsection (a) of this section. - (d) Assistance.
-The Coordinated Justice Reform Advisory Council shall have the administrative, technical, and legal assistance of the Office of the Attorney General, the Department of Corrections, and the Department for Children and Families for those issues and services within the jurisdiction of the respective office or department. - (e) Reports.
+(5) On or before September 1, 2023 and annually thereafter, recommend to the Commissioner of Corrections the appropriate allocation of not more than \$900,000.00 from the Justice Reinvestment II line item of the Department of Corrections' budget for the upcoming fiscal year to support community-based programs and services, related data collection and analysis capacity, and other initiatives in accordance with subsection (a) of this section.

+(d) Assistance.
+The Coordinated Justice Reform Advisory Council shall have the administrative, technical, and legal assistance of the Office of the Attorney General, the Department of Corrections, and the Department for Children and Families for those issues and services within the jurisdiction of the respective office or department.

+(e) Reports.
 On or before November 15, 2023 and annually thereafter, the Coordinated Justice Reform Advisory Council shall submit recommendations pursuant to subdivisions (c)(4) and (c)(5) of this section to the Joint Legislative Justice Oversight Committee; the Senate Committees on Appropriations and on Judiciary; and the House Committees on Appropriations, on Corrections and Institutions, and on Judiciary.
 Any recommendations submitted pursuant to subdivision (c)(4) shall be in the form of proposed legislation.